apfdamascena/TechCenter/README.md

   <h3 align="center">Tech Center</h3>

   <p align="center">
-This contains all the source code for the site made for the Tech Center community.
+This contains all the source code for the site made for the Tech Center Community.
 TechCenter is a community created in order to encourage the creation of connections, sharing learning, within a healthy exchange environment between people passionate about technology and companies in the market!
     <br />
     <a href="https://github.com/citi-onboarding/TechCenter"><strong>Explore the docs »</strong></a>
     <br />